 - Experiential Learning

 The Accreditation Council for Genetic Counseling Practice-Based Competencies require that students experience a broad range of activities to learn about the profession, better prepare themselves to become part of it, and familiarize themselves with the lives of patients, their families, and their communities.
-To achieve these competencies, students attend and participate in a variety of professional activities as degree requirements.
+To achieve these competencies, students attend and participate in a variety of professional activities as part of the degree requirements.

 Standardized Patient Sessions